PITTSFIELD -- The Rainbow Restaurant, a landmark downtown eatery, is expected to reopen next month with the addition of a take-out service.

 Economou, who also owns Pittsfield Precious Metals on First Street, will manage the restaurant with Paul Bilord.
 Both have many years of experience working in traditional fine dining establishments, the owner said.

 The business, which will retain the Rainbow Restaurant name, will be open from 11:30 a.m. to 10 p.m. daily, Economou said.
 The restaurant website, which is being developed in time for an October opening, will offer a number of features, he said.
-Those will include the ability to place food orders and pay online, he said, and opportunities for discounts for loyal customers.

 The new business required a special permit from the Community Development Board, which was granted this week.
 The permit allows a reduction in parking spaces by two -- providing 20 -- to allow space for the deck and take-out area.